 Anytime I noticed I was getting behind in my 10,000 step a day goal, I hopped on the treadmill just to get more steps in so that I could end my day more successfully.

 Participating in the 10,000 Steps A Day Challenge for the month of February for @braintumourrsch !

 Brain tumours are indiscriminate; they can affect anyone at any age.

 All in all though, it was a terrific experience!
-I felt so proud that I was able to participate and raise money for a charity that is trying their best to help those who have affected by brain tumour(s).
+I felt so proud that I was able to participate and raise money for a charity that is trying their best to improve those who have affected by brain tumour(s).

-Looking ahead, I have already decided that I do plan on participating in the next 10,000 step a day challenge for the month of February 2022.
+Looking ahead, I have already decided that I do plan on participating in the next 10,000 step a day challenge of February 2022.
 Additionally, I also hope to double my original goal and hopefully will succeed by doubling my goal to £600 for the 10,000 step a day challenge for The Brain Tumour Research charity.
 Hopefully the more effort that goes into research for a cure for brain tumours the closer we can be to finding a cure for brain tumours.

 By Jessica Quinlan, Freelance Journalist Updated 30 November 2021